data-gymnasia/courses/content/sets-and-functions/content.md

 ---

+### Disjoint sets

 Often we will want to specify whether two sets have any elements in common.
+For example, if $S$ is the set of vegetables you are interested in, and $T$ is the set of vegetables that your partner is interested in, then whether $S$ and $T$ have any overlap determines whether you will need to prepare separate vegetable dishes.

 ::: .definition
 **Definition** (Disjoint)